PigeonProtocolConsortium/pigeon-spec/README.md

  * Allow for importing/exporting to SSB via plugins.
  * Assume CPU and RAM are not plentiful.
  * Assume platform has no networking support.
-No startups, shutdowns, or reboots
+No servers.
+No hooks for startups, shutdowns, or reboots.
+ * Assume CPU resources and memory are limited.
- * Assume storage is plentiful when making resource allocation tradeoffs.
+ * Assume block storage is plentiful when making resource allocation tradeoffs.
+ * Files are better than sessions.
- * Be filesystem agnostic.
+ * ...but be filesystem agnostic.
 Persistence mechanisms are implementation-specific.
- * Be Secure
+ * Provide tamper resistance.
+Privacy features will be added in v2.
- * Easily be ported to new platforms and languages.
+ * Be easily ported to new platforms and languages.
  * Enable "Free listening"
  * Have a formal specification (reference implementations are not OK).
  * Have no singletons (no signing authorities, no servers of any kind, even locally)
  * Minimize conceptual overhead (If it's not needed at least 80% of the time, don't add it).
  * Offline-first.
-Assume the user will never have TCP or UDP access.
+Never incorporate TCP or UDP features ever.
+Such concerns must be handled by application developers.
  * Prefer a monolithic internal structure.
 Avoid external dependencies except for limited use cases (Eg: crypto libs).
 Do not break things into smaller pieces until there are at least three real-world reasons to do so.
+Decoupling a library into a package for only 2 use cases is not acceptable.
  * Use a serialization format that is deterministic and easy to parse on constrained devices.
- * Assume there are no connections or network (file/blob first)
- * Assume CPU resources and memory are limited.
- * Assume block storage is plentiful (storage space measured in GBs)